WSDOT/wsdot-ios-app/README.md

 Washington State Traveler information provide by The Washington State Department of Transportation.

+* Written in Swift 2.3
+* Developed with Xcode 8.0

 Features
 --------
 * Traffic Map with real-time alerts and conditions.